 Last year, the College of Physicians and Surgeons of Ontario (CPSO) held a hearing on alleged misconduct by Dr Dempsey, a pediatrician.
-Their finding (PDF) was that "sexual liaisons with the mothers of two of his pediatric patients had the potential to cloud his judgment and compromise his care of the children."
+(PDF) was that "sexual liaisons with the mothers of two of his pediatric patients had the potential to cloud his judgment and compromise his care of the children."

-A response (PDF) to the announcement of Dr Dempsey's case, from Dr Robert Wagman, a Toronto physician, was published this April:
+A (PDF) to the announcement of Dr Dempsey's case, from Dr Robert Wagman, a Toronto physician, was published this April:

 I am not convinced that Dr. Dempsey’s conduct necessarily “would reasonably be regarded by members as disgraceful, dishonorable or unprofessional.”
 Given total agreement with the zero-tolerance policy regarding sexual relationships with patients, I wonder if Dr. Dempsey’s conduct was just plainly stupid...The CPSO answered that in Dr Dempsey's case, because he was guilty (he admitted his guilt), the College was obligated by law to report his name.